Dimension Tables

 Changes are saved automatically.

-The newly added and reconfigured event tables are not indexed automatically.
-You need to select them and click the Index selected
+Newly added and reconfigured event tables are not indexed automatically.
+You need to select them and click the Index selected button to index them.

 Removing user profile tables

-button.
-It will remove the table from the list of tables and the user property catalog.
-All saved Insights using one of the removed tables will break.
+If you decide to remove a dimension table, select it with the checkbox in the table and click the Remove tables button.
+This removes the table from the list of tables and from the user property catalog.
+All saved insights that use one of the removed tables will break.